hjake123/reactive/README.md

 To specify that an item is "high potency", i.e. that it should return substantially more power than normal, assign it to the tag ```reactive:high_potency```.
 Please take care not to replace my tag definition unless you want to overwrite my assignments of items to powers.

+Keep in mind as well that by default players will not be able to look up which items source which powers.
+That's part of the fun of experimenting in the mod!
+However, there is a config option in the client config to show this information to the player though a JEI interaction.
+Decide if you want to use that option carefully.

 # Adding Recipes
 ### Specifying Powers
 Whenever you need to write a Power into one of the following recipes